bbartling/predictive-occ-modeling/README.md

 This matrix functions as a lightweight lookup table for a live Building Automation System (BAS) or IoT if it can read and parse the CSV file.
 The **BAS controller then has to check rounded current time to the nearest 15-minute increment**.
 The value at that intersection (the 0 or 1) is the ***Predicted Occupancy State*** for that specific 15-minute slot.
 We can then focus purely on the Future Look-Ahead logic for optimal start algorithms.
 (This is also open for debate or other use cases too!)

-**Pseudocode:**
+### Example BAS Scripting Pseudocode for HVAC sequencing

-What is the probablitiy that the building will be occupied in 3 hours from now?
+> What is the probablitiy that the building will be occupied in 3 hours from now?
 Do we need to warm up or cool down the building??!

 ```lua
 TIME_OFFSET_HOURS = 3